Best AI Visibility Platforms in 2026

 Relixir is a Y Combinator-backed (X25) platform that auto-publishes blog content via WordPress and Webflow integrations.
 As of June 2026, it tracks 6 AI search engines on all tiers (ChatGPT, Perplexity, Claude, Gemini, DeepSeek, Google AI Overviews) and reports 200+ customers.

 Speed is Relixir's pitch.
 The platform detects visibility gaps, generates content, and publishes to your CMS automatically with 30-60 day refresh cycles.
 The tradeoff is brand safety: on its Basic ($199/mo) and Standard ($499/mo) tiers, content auto-publishes without human review.
 Content goes live under your brand name without anyone on your team reading it.
 Blog only.
-No Reddit, no YouTube, no post-publication verification to confirm your visibility actually improved.
+No Reddit, no YouTube, no continuous post-publication monitoring to track whether your visibility actually improved.

 Best for: Teams that prioritize publishing speed over editorial control and want fully automated blog content.

-Writesonic is an SEO/GEO hybrid that bolted AI visibility features onto an existing AI writing tool.
-As of June 2026, the Starter plan ($79/mo) covers ChatGPT only.
-The Enterprise plan ($1,499/mo) scales to 10-11 AI search engines with 50 articles per month.
+Writesonic repositioned itself as an AI Search Visibility platform built on top of its AI writing engine.
+As of June 2026, the Starter plan ($79/mo) covers 3 AI search engines (ChatGPT, Gemini, Google AI Overviews).
+Enterprise (custom pricing) scales to about 10 AI search engines with 50 articles per month.

-The article volume is high on paper.
-But there is no human review gate and no post-publication verification.
-You get high-volume content with no way to confirm it earned citations.
-Getting multi-engine coverage requires the $1,499/mo Enterprise plan, which puts Writesonic in the enterprise price bracket for what mid-tier competitors deliver at lower price points.
+The article volume is high on paper, and purpose-built AI search coverage is a real strength.
+But there is no human review gate and no continuous post-publication monitoring.
+You get high-volume content with no easy way to track whether it earned citations.
+Broad multi-engine coverage requires the custom-priced Enterprise plan, which pushes Writesonic into the enterprise bracket for what some mid-tier competitors deliver at lower price points.

 Best for: Teams already using Writesonic for content who want to add AI visibility without switching platforms.

-Gauge tracks 7+ AI search engines and includes content generation starting at its Growth tier.
-As of June 2026, it produces up to 18 articles per month on its top self-serve plan at $599/mo.
-Gauge's strength is combining monitoring with content suggestions in a single interface.
+Gauge tracks 6 AI search engines and includes agentic content generation on its Growth tier.
+As of June 2026, it produces up to 18 articles per month on that plan at $599/mo, and it publishes to your CMS rather than just suggesting edits.
+Gauge's strength is combining monitoring with genuine content execution in a single interface.

-The limitation is output volume and channel coverage.
-At $599/mo, Gauge creates 18 articles per month with no Reddit, no YouTube, and no post-publication verification.
-For the same price, platforms like Loudmink deliver more than double the article output with multi-channel execution.
+The limitation is channel coverage.
+At $599/mo, Gauge creates 18 articles per month with no Reddit and no YouTube.
+For the same price, Loudmink's Max plan delivers 40 articles with multi-channel execution across blog, Reddit, and YouTube.

 Best for: Teams that want monitoring and basic content generation in one platform without needing Reddit or YouTube.